ducky64/telemetry/README.md

 - `Numeric` can have the limits set.
 The plotter GUI will set the plot bounds / waterfall intensity bounds if this is set, otherwise it will autoscale.
 This does NOT affect the embedded code, values will not be clipped.
   - `tele_motor_pwm.set_limits(0.0, 1.0); // lower bound, upper bound`

+Note that there is a limit on how many data objects any telemetry object can have (this is used to size some internal data structures).
+This can be set by compiler-defining `TELEMETRY_DATA_LIMIT`.
+The default is 16.

 Once the data objects have been set up, transmit the data definitions:
 ```c++
 telemetry_obj.transmit_header();